-FR5014 Specialised Research in French Studies SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: d timetable: To be arranged.
+FR5014 Specialised Research in French Studies

+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

+Planned timetable: To be arranged.

 The module offers students the opportunity to draw on expertise in the Department of French for the exploration of a relevant topic in some depth.
 Potential subjects of study could include, for example, literature and culture of the Renaissance, C17th-C20th theatre, literature and ideas of the Enlightenment, C19th and C20th literature, culture, politics and society, music and poetry, autobiography, C21st literature, modern French thought, cinematic adaptations of French novels.
 Teaching and learning will proceed on the basis of a series of seminars and an agreed programme of readings.